oneapi-src/oneDPL/documentation/library_guide/introduction.rst

   may result in a runtime error.
 To fix this issue, use an Intel DPC++ Compiler version 2022 or newer.
 * When compiling on Windows, add the option ``/EHsc`` to the compilation command to avoid errors with oneDPL's experimental ranges API that uses exceptions.
-* The use of |onedpl_short| together with the GNU C++ standard library (libstdc++) version 9 or 10 may lead to compilation errors (caused by oneTBB API changes).
-  Using libstdc++ version 9 requires TBB version 2020 for the header file.
-This may result in compilation errors when using C++17 or C++20 and TBB is not found in the environment, even if its use in |onedpl_short| is switched off.
-  To overcome these issues, include |onedpl_short| header files before the standard C++ header files, or disable parallel algorithms support in the standard library.
-  For more information, please see `Intel® oneAPI Threading Building Blocks (oneTBB) Release Notes`_.
 * The ``using namespace oneapi;`` directive in a |onedpl_short| program code may result in compilation errors with some compilers including GCC 7 and earlier.
 Instead of this directive, explicitly use ``oneapi::dpl`` namespace, or create a namespace alias.
 * ``std::array::at`` member function cannot be used in kernels because it may throw an exception;
   use ``std::array::operator[]`` instead.
 * Due to specifics of Microsoft* Visual C++, some standard floating-point math functions (including ``std::ldexp``, ``std::frexp``, ``std::sqrt(std::complex<float>)``) require device support for double precision.
 * ``exclusive_scan``, ``inclusive_scan``, ``exclusive_scan_by_segment``,
   ``inclusive_scan_by_segment``, ``transform_exclusive_scan``, ``transform_inclusive_scan``,
   when used with C++ standard policies, impose limitations on the initial value type if an initial value is provided, and on the value type of the input iterator if an initial value is not provided.
   Firstly, it must satisfy the ``DefaultConstructible`` requirements.
   Secondly, a default-constructed instance of that type should act as the identity element for the binary scan function.